Skip to main content

 Dear [Hiring Manager Name],

-Your [category] brand wins when every touchpoint tells the same story—from the shelf to the social hook to the claim on pack.
-That’s the kind of disciplined brand work I want to learn in your team, and it’s where my recent projects have trained me to think.
+Your [category] brand succeeds when every touchpoint tells the same story: from the shelf, to the social hook, to the claim on the pack.
+That’s the kind of disciplined brand work I’m eager to learn on your team, and where my recent projects have taught me to focus.

-Last month in a student case sprint, we tested messaging for a challenger snack brand.
-In the first user interview, a shopper paused, squinted at the pack, and said, “I don’t get what’s different.”
-We mapped the top [number] competitor claims, rewrote the value proposition into one concrete promise, then A/B tested headlines.
-Sign-ups on the landing page rose by 19% over two weeks, and the comments shifted from “nice design” to “finally clear.”
+Last month, in a student case sprint, we tested messaging for a challenger snack brand.
+During our first user interview, a shopper paused, looked at the pack, and said, “I don’t get what’s different.”
+We mapped the top [number] competitor claims, rewrote the value proposition into a single clear promise, and A/B tested new headlines.
+Landing page sign-ups increased by 19% over two weeks, and comments shifted from “nice design” to “finally clear.”

-In parallel, I supported a campus organization’s fundraiser where we had to drive donations with almost no budget.
+At the same time, I supported a campus organization’s fundraiser where we had to drive donations with almost no budget.
 I built a simple content calendar, wrote two creative briefs for volunteer designers, and tracked results in GA4.
-When click-through dropped, I pulled the top questions from Instagram DMs and turned them into new hooks.
-CTR improved by 14% the following week, and we beat our donation target by [number]%.
+When click-through rates dropped, I used top questions from Instagram DMs to create new hooks.
+CTR improved by 14% the following week, and we surpassed our donation target by [number]%.

 I’m not claiming senior brand ownership.
-What I can bring as an intern is reliable execution: clean competitor tracking, quick insight summaries, and briefs that respect real constraints.
-I keep my work tight by documenting decisions in a one-page note and updating a weekly dashboard so the team can see what’s moving.
+What I can offer as an intern is reliable execution: clean competitor tracking, concise insight summaries, and briefs that respect real constraints.
+I keep my work organized by documenting decisions in a one-page note and updating a weekly dashboard for the team to see progress.

-If it helps, I’d love to share the competitor-claim map and the brief template I used, then discuss how I could support your next launch cycle at [Company].
+If it’s helpful, I’d be glad to share the competitor-claim map and brief template I used, and discuss how I could support your next launch cycle at [Company].
 You can reach me at [Phone].

 Kind regards,